distributed-lab/SimplicityHL/book/src/function.md

 ## No early returns

-Simfony has no support for an early return via a "return" keyword.
+SimplicityHL has no support for an early return via a "return" keyword.
 The only branching that is available is via [match expressions](./match_expression.md).

 ## No recursion

-Simfony has no support for recursive function calls.
+SimplicityHL has no support for recursive function calls.
 A function can be called inside a function body if it has been defined before.
 This means that a function cannot call itself.
 Loops, where `f` calls `g` and `g` calls `f`, are also impossible.